Blaisorblade/dot-iris/development.md

 To make this succeed, you might need to first run `opam unpin coq-stdpp coq-iris`, `opam uninstall dot-iris`, `opam uninstall .`, or such.

-After updating deps, you will need to do a clean build, so run `make clean` before `make`.
+After updating the dependencies, you will need to do a clean build, so run `make clean` before `make`.

 ## Bumping Iris